Welcome from our Chair & Chief Executive

 - Corporate Parenting

 We will use our resource effectively and efficiently to deliver our regulatory priorities and public body duties.
-Our revenue budget for 2022/23 is £4.92m, of which around 83% is staff costs, and a capital budget of £0.2m.
+Our revenue budget for 2023/24 is £5.3 million, of which around 82% is staff costs, and a capital budget of £0.4 million.

-- the independent members of our Advisory Appeal Panel
+- the independent members of our Advisory Appeals Panel.

 We will also look to our:

-- National Panel of more than 400 tenants and service users
+- National Panel of tenants and service users;

-We continue to be grateful and seek the input of volunteer statutory governing body members (mostly drawn from the social housing sector) who work to strengthen governance and protect the interests of tenants.
+We continue to be grateful and seek the input of volunteer statutory governing body members (mostly drawn from the social housing sector) who work to strengthen governance in social landlords and protect the interests of tenants.

 Through risk-based regulation, we prioritise our resources and plan how to engage with RSLs & local authorities through further scrutiny, engagement or use of our powers.